Performance 13: On Line/Anne Teresa De Keersmaeker

 Anne Teresa De Keersmaeker (Belgian, born 1960) is one of the most prominent choreographers in contemporary dance.
 Throughout her career she has focused on the relationship between music and dance and also repeatedly ventured into the realms of text and visual art.
 The minimalist music of composer Steve Reich (American, b.
 1936) inspired De Keersmaeker’s seminal work Fase: Four Movements to the Music of Steve Reich (1982).
 She will perform Violin Phase (an excerpt from Fase), dancing on sand, her movements creating a large circular drawing on the floor of the Marron Atrium.
 Approximate running time is 16 minutes.

-In conjunction with the exhibitions Performance 13: On Line/Anne Teresa De Keersmaeker and On Line: Drawing Through the Twentieth Century
+In conjunction with the exhibitions On Line: Drawing Through the Twentieth Century and Performance 13: On Line/Anne Teresa De Keersmaeker

 Free with Museum admission.